Japanese Culture and Traditions

 While the Japanese would not expect you to master all these traditions, it’s a good idea to familiarize yourself with as many aspects of Japanese culture as possible to integrate nicely into Japanese society.

-Every culture is unique and has its good points and some points that we may not like or agree with.
-And Japanese culture is no exception in that aspect.
+Every culture is unique and has its good points and some points that we may not like or agree with, and Japanese culture is no exception in that aspect.
 Therefore, it’s not only about familiarizing but respecting and adapting to the local culture that paves the way to happiness and success in life.

 You may also like to read about the fusion of traditions and modernity in this article about Japan’s Unraveling Japan: From Traditional Practices to Modern Innovations.